 Don’t use eye drops medication for humans in your pets as dogs can cause adverse reactions to these.

-Always consult a veterinarian if your dog shows any adverse symptoms.
+Always see a veterinarian if your dog shows any adverse symptoms, you can also consult a vet online.

 Antibiotics For Dog Eye Infection